narayana-games/Beat-the-Rhythm.Core/README.md

 *Powered by: Beat the Rhythm (https://beat-the-rhythm-vr.com/)*

-Please note that this *does not cover* any other usage of the "Beat the Rhythm", "Holodance", "Beatographer" or "narayana games" branding in any software, resources, advertising or promotion, as this is protected by trademark law.
+This license does not grant any other use of the "Beat the Rhythm", "Holodance", "Beatographer" or "narayana games" branding in any software, resources, advertising or promotion, as this is protected by trademark law where it applies.